petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/consuming-apis/consuming-graphql-apis.md

 ## Make the Service Call using Credentials with Access to the Data

-Now you have everything you need to make the call.
-All web services must be accessed using credentials that have access to the data you're requesting.
-The included GraphQL client authenticates using your browser.
+Now you have everything needed to make the call.
+All web services must be accessed using credentials that grant access to the data you're requesting.
+The included GraphQL client authenticates through your browser.
 If you plan to write a standalone client, you should authorize users via [OAuth2](../using-oauth2.md).

 !!! important
     During development, it's much easier to use Basic Auth, which passes credential data in the URL.
 Since this is insecure, *never use this method for production.*